KAUST-Academy/mathematics-for-ai/README.md

-# python-data-science-project
+# mathematics-for-ai

-Repository containing scaffolding for a Python 3-based data science project.

-## Creating a new project from this template

-Simply follow the [instructions](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new project repository from this template.
+Repository of materials for a multi-day course covering the key mathematical ideas used in artificial intelligence.

 ## Project organization